textpattern/textpattern.github.io/tags/file_download_category.md

 category: tags
 published: true
 title: "File download category"
-Description: The file_download_category tag will replace with the category of the file to download.
+description: The file_download_category tag will replace with the category of the file to download.
 tags:
   - File tags
 ---